Skip to content

-How To Plump Up Scatter Cushions
+How To Plump Up Scatter Cushions With This Simple Trick

 Categories

-How To Plump Up Scatter Cushions
+How To Plump Up Scatter Cushions With This Simple Trick

 Do your scatter cushions look flat and lifeless?
 Perhaps you are thinking it is time to replace them.
 But what about plumping them up instead?
 With minimal effort, your cushions can become cosy and luxurious again.

-If your scatter cushions need plumping, vacuum them, air them on a washing line and then throw them down on all sides to help the fibres separate.
+If your scatter cushions need plumping, vacuum them, air them on a washing line and then throw them down on all sides to help the fibers separate.
 Depending on the material you might even be able to machine wash them.

 Why do scatter cushions sag?